 The development concept is a production, storage and offloading vessel (FPSO) above the Skarv field tied to five subsea templates with 23 wells.
-Distribution between the well types is: six oil producers, five gas producers, two gas injectors in Skarv/Idun, (two gas injectors are temporarily shut-in as gas blowdown on the Skarv B and C segments has started).
+Distribution between the well types is: six oil producers, six gas producers and two gas injectors in Skarv/Idun.
 In addition, there is one oil producer and a commingled injector in Gråsel and seven Ærfugl gas producers.
 Gråsel and Ærfugl are described in separate sections in this chapter.
-A new gas producer in Idun Tunge was drilled from the Skarv A template in 2022.
+Idun Tunge has a single gas producer drilled from the Skarv A template.